UrsuTudor/messaging_app/README.md

   * I would be more aware of the need for a mobile layout from the start and structure my components in a way that would make them less bloated with state.
 A fair amount of the state they share is state needed to display or hide child components during mobile rendering.

 ## To do
-  * Add a search bar for the Chat and User lists
-  * Add the ability to no longer display certain chats in the chat list, but still make it possible for the user to find them
-  * Make the chat update in real time
+  * Make the chat list update in real time
-  * Add user recommendations based on location
   * Add group chats
   * Add an event planner where users can plan events or choose to attend them
+  * Add user recommendations based on location